Staggerlee011/serialexperiments/content/posts/install-brew-on-ubunutu.md

 ]
 ---

-Its really simple and to be honest doesnt need a blog post, but since i managed to ignore all the warning signs, someone else might :).
+Its really simple and to be honest doesn't need a blog post, but since I managed to ignore all the warning signs, someone else might :).

 ## Pre-reqs